freqtrade/freqtrade/docs/strategy-customization.md

 You will however most likely have your own idea for a strategy.
 This document intends to help you convert your strategy idea into your own strategy.

-To get started, use `freqtrade new-strategy --strategy AwesomeStrategy`.
+To get started, use `freqtrade new-strategy --strategy AwesomeStrategy` (you can obviously use your own naming for your strategy).
 This will create a new strategy file from a template, which will be located under `user_data/strategies/AwesomeStrategy.py`.

 !!!
 Note
     This is just a template file, which will most likely not be profitable out of the box.

+???
+Hint "Different template levels"
+    `freqtrade new-strategy` has an additional parameter, `--template`, which controls the amount of pre-build information you get in the created strategy.
+Use `--template minimal` to get an empty strategy without any indicator examples, or `--template advanced` to get a template with most callbacks defined.

 ### Anatomy of a strategy